Looking for the perfect mountain bike gift? I’ve rounded up 50+ ideas that I personally would love to receive as a mountain biker!

 Under $20

-Skratch Energy Chews: Sometimes you just need a little sugar pick-me-up on long rides.
+Sometimes you just need a little sugar pick-me-up on long rides.
 Skratch Energy Chews are one of my go-to ‘snacks’ for mountain biking.
 In addition to sugar (which is a vital nutrient during exercise), these little blocks also have sodium and other electrolytes.
 Some also contain caffeine.
-The Matcha Green Tea and Lemon ones sound odd, but are delicious!

 Under $50

-Tailwind Recovery Mix: Post big rides, I’ll typically have a scoop or two of Tailwind Recovery Mix.
+Post big rides, I’ll typically have a scoop or two of Tailwind Recovery Mix.
 It’s formulated with a specific ratio of protein, amino acids, and carbs to aid in muscle recovery, growth, and repair.
-It’s also vegan-friendly and the chocolate flavor is delicious!

 Other Cool Ideas